-The workplace supervisor (Host) will evaluate your performance based on criteria sent by CBE and account for 35% (undergraduate) and 30% (postgraduate) of your final grade.
+The workplace supervisor (Host) will evaluate your performance based on criteria sent by CBE and account for 30% of your final grade.

-This program is available on a competitive basis, and applicants must meet the eligibility requirements below:
+This course is available on a competitive basis, and applicants must meet the eligibility requirements below:

-is enrolled in an ANU CBE academic program during the semester for which the program is taken;
+are enrolled in an ANU CBE academic program during the semester for which the course is taken;

 - Students applying for a degree transfer will be assessed on a case-by-case basis.

-has space in their academic program to enrol into a 6-unit/12-unit course during the semester for which the program is taken (depending on the internship);
+have space in their academic program to enrol into a 6-unit/12-unit course during the semester for which the internship is taken;

-After receiving your application, we will work directly with the CBE Student Services Team to ensure that you have space in your academic program to enrol into the program during the semester for which the program is taken.
+After receiving your application, we will work directly with the CBE Student Services Team to ensure that you have space.

 have a GPA of 5.00 or above (out of 7.00) at ANU; or [for undergraduate students ONLY] GPA of 5.0 for the most recent 48 graded units, where the 48 units are taken from courses in the 3 (or more) previous semesters, and total enrolment in those semesters is greater than 48 units, then only the course/s with the highest grade in the earliest semester will be included to make up the 48 units.